phalcon-orphanage/docs/zh/reference/filter.rst

     }

-Filtering Action Parameters
+过滤动作参数（Filtering Action Parameters）
 ---------------------------
-下面的示例将向你展示如何在controller/action中 sanitize Action的参数：
+The next example shows you how to sanitize the action parameters within a controller action:

 .. code-block:: php